andrewchambers/reasoncc/README.md

 reason to install the package, and I can distribute the package via npm while needing very little interaction with the node ecosystem.

+It is actually quite impressive to watch npm build the ocaml compiler and ninja build tool while hiding this information from the end user.

 ## Type inference